pcraig3/fed-notes/src/pages/about.md

 ### What happens if I subscribe?

 Expect great content in your inbox every 2-4 weeks!
-Also, if you are my 1 millionth subscriber, you win an iPod!!
+Also, if you are my 1 thousandth subscriber, you win an iPod!!

 ### I mean, what happens to my data if I subscribe?